 - Click Create and Edit Source.

-- LabKey Server will provide a "starter query" on the Users table -- a basic SELECT statement for all of the fields in the table -- essentially a duplicate of the original table, but giving you more editability.
-Typically, you would modify this "starter query" to fit your needs, adding WHERE clauses, JOINs to other tables, or substituting an entirely new SQL statement.
-But for this tutorial, we will just use the "starter query" unchanged.
+- LabKey Server will provide a "starter query" of the Users table: a basic SELECT statement for all of the fields in the table; essentially a duplicate of the original table, but giving you more editability.
+Typically, you would modify this "starter query" to fit your needs, changing the columns selected, adding WHERE clauses, JOINs to other tables, or substituting an entirely new SQL statement.
+For now, save the "starter query" unchanged.

-- The results of the query are displayed in a data grid, similar to the grid shown below -- though yours will show different data.
+- The results of the query are displayed in a data grid, similar to the below, showing the users in your system.

 - Click core Schema to return to the Query Browser.

-- Now that you have a SQL query, you can display it directly by using a query web part, or use it as the basis for a report, such as an R report or a visualization.
+Now that you have a SQL query, you can display it directly by using a query web part, or use it as the basis for a report, such as an R report or a visualization.
 It's important to note that nothing has changed about the underlying query (core.Users) on which your user-defined one (core.UsersQuery) is based.
 You could further define a new query based on the user-defined one as well.
 Each layer of query provides a new way to customize how your data is presented for different needs.